 Information about the Office's DAIP and a video on providing services to people with disability, You Can Make A Difference produced by the (then) Disability Services Commission, is included in induction training for all new staff.
-In 2019-20, all staff were asked to complete the Disability Awareness online training module produced by the Australian Government, and the online training was added to the Office's training and development program.
+In 2020-21, all new staff were asked to complete the Disability Awareness online training module produced by the Australian Government as part of their induction.